aleksod/aleksod.github.io/_posts/2017-7-5-More-Details-on-the-First-Project.md

 The resultant data frame included turnstile entries data of only those stations located within our geographical region of interest.
 Since we also had a column with the time frame information, we were able to first sort all the data in descending order based on the number of entries to come up with our recommendations on canvasser placement:
 ![result 2](http://i.imgur.com/4BsO6I6.png)
 All data points have been divided by their total sum in order to create a probability mass function.
 Based on these results, the recommendation for WTWY is to place their canvassers on 34 St - Herald Sq station platform during the evening hours as their to priority.
 If WTWY has more resources, they can continue going down the list to maximize the output.
+You can see our resultant presentation below:

+<iframe src="https://docs.google.com/presentation/d/1gFRfIS_WktEA1gCVaVPfKRrByc2BJvZ4WLUJ7kYvmQQ/embed?start=true&loop=true&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>